 There have been 100 editions of the Tour of Flanders, only having two years where the race did not go on - World War I and World War II.
-The 2020 event was nearly canceled due to the COVID-19 pandemic but was luckily rescheduled for October 18, 2020.
+The 2021 event is slated for April 4th, 2021.

 The Tour of Flanders route mostly takes place in West Flanders and East Flanders, located in the east of Belgium.
 The route typically starts in Antwerp, close to the North Sea, and heads south along the flatlands and ends in Oudenaarde.
 It isn’t until around the 70-kilometer mark where the riders encounter the first climbs, leading them into East Flanders, where they’ll find more cobbled roads.
 Overall, the route has many sharp turns and winding roads, and on cobbled roads, that can add extensive difficulty.

 Single-day races are essentially tests of endurance for the riders, but the Tour of Flanders needs to be a strategic one where riders need to plan their attacks to gain a lead.
 Typically, cobbled specialists excel, as well as more explosive riders.
 Sprinters have a great opportunity to come out of the pack as well.

 Odds to Win the 2021 Tour of Flanders

 The odds were last updated on March 15, 2021: